 - JOHANNAH KARSTEDT ST. JOHN, PROFESSIONAL DIMENSIONS

 To create a future in which professional women have equitable influence, impact and inspiration on the Greater Milwaukee community.
-The collaborative will aim to address all instances of disparity but will focus on pay equity as the first major issue.
+The collaborative will aim to address all instances of disparity but is focusing on pay equity as the first major issue.

 WLC has been created in the spirit and definition of collaboration, and in alignment with the notion of one voice is stronger than multiple voices.